-When new systems or new technology services are deployed, a thorough cost and investment analysis should be done to ensure that adequate funding is allocated to not only provide for the initial implementation but to also ensure that ongoing annual costs are addressed, that any lifecycle refresh of equipment or other infrastructure is accounted for, and that any exit costs are identified.
-Entities that propose or mandate enterprise information systems should be required to perform these analyses.
-Local entities developing and deploying systems or technology services should perform similar analyses and have control over those processes.
+When new systems or new technology services are The Division of IT should engage in a self-evaluation deployed, a thorough cost and investment analysis and structured introspection of its function and the should be done to ensure that adequate funding is application of its resources. allocated to not only provide for the initial implementation but to also ensure that ongoing annual costs A first such exercise should take place in fiscal year 2013 are addressed, that any lifecycle refresh of equipment in an effort to help align the organization's funding with or other infrastructure is accounted for, and that the requirements of this new IT strategic plan.
+Periodic reviews should be undertaken thereafter every two to any exit costs are identified.
+Entities that propose or mandate enterprise information systems should three years.
+This process - an organizational effectivebe required to perform these analyses.
+Local entiness review - should be carried out by the leadership ties developing and deploying systems or technology of the Division of IT with a first phase to identify serservices should perform similar analyses and have vices, functions, and investments which are no longer control over those processes.